|From Learn Amazon Web Services in a Month of Lunches by David Clinton

 EC2 (short for “Elastic Compute Cloud”) is a hugely successful service at the very core of the AWS platform that allows you to effectively rent units of compute power, storage space, and network connectivity running within AWS’s vast infrastructure.
 If you need to provide a web-based service to your customers, users, or readers – anything from a community wiki to a fully integrated, multi-level commercial mobile application – you can use those resources to create a virtual machine (called an “instance” in AWS circles) that, to the outside world, will act and feel just like the real thing.
+There are even different instance types that you can explore while you discover more about the AWS cloud.
+You can read this guide to changing EC2 instance types to learn more.
 For us, as we take our first steps in the AWS cloud, what’s really nice is that the servers require so little time and effort to launch, so if we make a mistake or somehow mess up some important configuration files, we can easily pull the plug on an instance and have a replacement up and running – usually in less than a minute.

 If you don’t already have an AWS account, head over to aws.amazon.com right now and sign up.
 While you will have to give them your credit card information, you won’t be charged anything unless you actively launch resources (by default, nothing is running on a new account – you are only responsible for the services you activate).
 Not only that, all the resources we’re going to launch in this article will fall into Amazon’s generous ‘free’ tier that’s available to all accounts in their first year.
 So don’t worry about charges.